yuzutao1990/yucleiclab.github.io/contact/index.md

 ## Students & Visiting Scholars
 We welcome students, interns, and visiting scholars interested in chemical biology, nucleic acids, and genomic medicine.
 If you’re passionate about cutting-edge research in these areas, we encourage you to join us!

-For inquiries or to apply, please email your CV and brief research interests to yuzt@a-star.edu.sg with the email title “Internship/Scientist/Student Application_ASTAR”.
 ---

 ## 🌟 Why Join Us?